mjoshua97241/bank-fraud-detection-project/bank-fraud-detection-project/README.md

 │
 ├── models             <- Trained and serialized models, model predictions, or model summaries │
-├── notebooks          <- Jupyter notebooks.
+├── notebooks          <- Jupyter notebooks, Marimo files.
 Naming convention is a number (for ordering), │                         the creator's initials, and a short `-` delimited description, e.g.
 │                         `1.0-jqp-initial-data-exploration`.
 These notebooks follow a structured EDA process, emphasizing robust data quality checks and feature selection using metrics like Information Value (IV).
 │